🛠 Windows Fix

 Run as Administrator (Quick Fix)

-This is the fastest way to bypass permission issues.
+This is the fastest way to bypass permission restrictions.

 • Right-click the file or app